 Free! – Iwatobi Swim Club is an anime about a group of four boys who swam competitively when they were younger, but one of the friends went to Australia to go to school to become an Olympic swimmer.
 Now in high school, three of the boys are trying to start a swim club at their school, and the fourth boy has returned from Australia but goes to a different school.

-Ryugazaki ends up approaching Nagisa and the others and says he will join the swim club for the joint practice as a trial member under one condition: he won’t do any swimming, The remainder of the episode focuses on the joint practice at Rin’s school and what happens at it.
-I was basically able to determine why Ryugazaki didn’t want to swim rather quickly, but it was still interesting to see what happens to him at the joint practice.
+Rei ends up approaching Nagisa and the others and says he will join the swim club for the joint practice as a trial member under one condition: he won’t do any swimming, The remainder of the episode focuses on the joint practice at Rin’s school and what happens at it.
+I was basically able to determine why Rei didn’t want to swim rather quickly, but it was still interesting to see what happens to him at the joint practice.

 Admittedly, Rin doesn’t appear very much in this particular episode, but for the most part, he really wasn’t a terribly important character for the story that was being told here.
 Considering that he’s a major character of the series, I’m sure we’ll see more of him in future episodes.

-After watching episode three, I find that I’m still enjoying Free! – Iwatobi Swim Club.
+After watching Episode Three, I find that I’m still enjoying Free! – Iwatobi Swim Club.
 There’s a good mixture of serious and humorous moments, and the overarching story is progressing naturally.
-After what happens at the end of episode three, I’m wanting to see the next episode to find out what will happen next to the characters as well as to the overall story.
+After what happens at the end of Episode Three, I’m wanting to see the next episode to find out what will happen next to the characters as well as to the overall story.

 Additional posts about Free!: